Positive Crankcase Understanding

 Automotive manufacturers design the hoses in the PCV system for vacuum and to be oil resistant.
-Vacuum hose has a stiff sidewall to resist collapsing.
+The vacuum hose has a stiff sidewall to resist collapsing.
 These are very different from fuel hose or heater hose, which they design to hold pressure.
 Always replace the PCV Valve hoses with the original equipment molded hose, from the vehicle manufacturer.
 Substituting any other hose types very often leads to problems and may cause the positive crankcase ventilation system to fail, creating oil leaks and allow a sludge buildup.

-Collapsed PCV hose will block, or restrict, the PCV Valve Vacuum flow
+Collapsed PCV hose will block, or restrict the PCV Valve Vacuum flow

 Failure and testing of the PCV valve